-Trade receivables, contract assets and amount due from a related party
+Trade receivables, contract assets and amount due from related parties

-For trade receivables, contract assets and amount due from a related party, the Group has applied the simplified approach in IFRS 9 to measure the loss allowance at lifetime ECL.
+For trade receivables, contract assets and amount due from the related parties, the Group has applied the simplified approach in IFRS 9 to measure the loss allowance at lifetime ECL.
 The assessment of ECL is based on historical observed default rates and adjusted by forward-looking information that is reasonable and supportable available without undue costs or effort.
 At every reporting date, the historical observed default rates are reassessed and changes in the forward-looking information are considered.